 If, however, the seat belt contained a defect that caused your injuries, you could bring your claim against the belt manufacturer.
 Many car accident claims involve more than one defendant.
 You may be able to hold both the other driver and the seat belt maker at fault for your injuries.
 Filing a lawsuit for your seat belt injuries could result in payment for your related past and future expenses.

 Every state imposes different statutes of limitations, or time limits, on filing personal injury or product liability lawsuits.
 In Colorado, you have a maximum of three years from your car crash to file your seat belt claim.
 If you miss the statute of limitations, you may not be able to recover any compensation for your injuries.
-Speak to an experienced accident attorney in Denver to help you meet your deadline.
+Speak to an experienced experienced car accident attorney in Denver to help you meet your deadline.